 方法：多理由展开

-The measures of the environmental protection will decrease the health problems(reduce the risk of health problems ) among people, which can improve (improving, boosting, promoting) the happy degree (happiness)of citizen.
+The measures of the environmental protection will decrease the health problems(reduce the risk of health problems ) among people, which can improve (improving, boosting, promoting) the (happiness)of citizen.

 One place with good environment which is suitable for dwelling can attract more people to settle, which will stimulate the economic development for increasing labor resource(labor force) and consuming ability.

-Environmental protection are benefit (beneficial) to other hosts of the earth, the animals, for making a more friendly environment with less pollution will decrease their morality rate and save the distinct animals.
+Environmental protection are (beneficial) to other hosts of the earth, the animals, for making a more friendly environment with less pollution will decrease their morality rate and save the distinct animals.

 Topic: Governments should spend more money on higher education than on primary education.